Trigeminal Neuralgia Treatment Option

 These attacks are often triggered by seemingly innocuous activities such as chewing, talking, or even a light breeze brushing against the skin.
 Over time, the condition can progress, with pain episodes becoming more frequent and less predictable.

-Risk factors include a family history of neurological conditions and advancing age, with the condition most commonly occurring in individuals over 50.
+Both cases can lead to nerves becoming damaged!
+Risk factors include a family history of neurological conditions and advancing age, most commonly occurring in individuals over 50.
 Trigeminal neuralgia is also common in women.
 Early diagnosis and targeted treatments are essential to manage symptoms effectively and prevent long-term complications.

 How Is Trigeminal Neuralgia Diagnosed?